 Sebopsoriasis

 Sebopsoriasis results in symptoms of both psoriasis and seborrheic dermatitis.
-A chronic form of eczema, seborrheic dermatitis is a chronic form of eczema.
-It’s a common skin condition that usually affects the scalp, causing dandruff.
+Seborrheic dermatitis is a common, chronic form of eczema that usually affects the scalp and causes dandruff.
 It may affect other parts of the body as well.

 Sebopsoriasis is often patchy at your hairline.
 It can appear on: